mattcl/aoc-ci-bencher/SPECIFICATION.md

 3. The submission is checked against all available official inputs.
 4. The submission is compared to other submissions using `hyperfine`.
    Comparisons happen in two phases:
-    1. Solutions are compared using official inputs
+    1. Solutions are compared using official inputs.
-    2. Solutions are compared using unofficial inputs
+    2. Solutions are compared using unofficial inputs (if they exist).

 Solutions that do not pass a particular step will not be evaluated for